Author Submission Guidelines

 If the track uses double-blind review, remove author names, affiliations, acknowledgments, and identifying self-citations from the PDF before uploading.
 PaperFox does not strip them for you.

-When everything is filled in, click "Submit Paper".
+When everything is filled in, click "Make a Submission".
 The form validates first — fix any errors it flags, then resubmit.
 You'll see a confirmation on screen and receive a confirmation email at the corresponding author's address.

 Tracking Your Submission